tensorflow/models/official/projects/qat/vision/README.md

 It can run on Google Cloud Platform using Cloud TPU.
 [Here](https://cloud.google.com/tpu/docs/how-to) is the instruction of using Cloud TPU.
-Following the instructions to set up Cloud TPU and launch training, using object detection as an exmaple:
+Following the instructions to set up Cloud TPU and launch training, using object detection as an example:

 ```shell